joshishikha/LaunchPad/README.md

-# hello-world
+Real life world App
-Practice
+#Taking custom input and welcoming the user.
-#hey this is pratice making a repo and braches
+Also, this is praticing creating repo and branches through VS Code GitBash terminal and GUI.